Fishing in Alabama: Freshwater fishing

 The Official Freshwater Fish of Alabama is the Largemouth Bass.
-In general, Alabama freshwater fishing is a warmwater fishery, although stocked trout are available in several locations.
+In general, Alabama freshwater fishing is a warm-water fishery, although stocked trout are available in several locations.
 The most targeted species are largemouth and smallmouth bass, spotted bass, crappie, brim (bluegill, shellcracker, etc.), stripe (white bass, striped bass and hybrids) as well as catfish.
 There are limited fisheries for shoal bass, walleye and sauger.
 Big rivers and reservoirs dominate the freshwater fishing landscape in Alabama but there is also an abundance of small streams, creeks and ponds available.
 The Tennessee Valley Authority, US Army Corps of Engineers, Alabama Power, and the Alabama Department of Natural Resources all maintain and promote freshwater fishing access on the waters they oversee.

 State Freshwater Records

 Below is a table of state freshwater fishing records.